DAGfans/TranStudy/Papers/Algorand/5-CRYPTOGRAPHIC SORTITION.md

 ”

 To select users in proportion to their money, we consider each unit of Algorand as a different “sub-user.
-” If user i owns w i (integral) units of Algorand, then simulated user (i,j) with j ∈ {1,.
-.
-.
-,w i } represents the j th unit of currency τ i owns, and is selected with probability p = W , where W is the total amount of currency units in Algorand.
+” If user i owns w i (integral) units of Algorand, then simulated user (i,j) with j ∈ {1,...,w i } represents the j th unit of currency τ i owns, and is selected with probability p = W , where W is the total amount of currency units in Algorand.

 As shown in Algorithm 1, a user performs sortition by computing ⟨hash,π⟩ ← VRF sk (seed||role), where sk is the user’s secret key.